goncvlo/RecSys/README.md

 - **main_evaluate**, model evaluation phase, i.e., it analyzes the performance of the best chosen methodology
 - **main_inference**, model building phase, i.e., it creates movie recommendations for all users

-For a summary of the developed work, feel free to check the **Deck.pdf** file.
+For a summary of the developed work, feel free to check the **deck.pdf** file.